EthereumCommonwealth/Proposals/README.md

 # We are hiring

-Also, Callisto Team will publish announcements about the hiring of specialists at Callisto Proposals/issues.
+Callisto Team will publish announcements about the hiring of specialists at Callisto Proposals/issues.
 For any questions about hiring for full-time or part-time job, contact dexaran@callisto.network or comment the corresponding issue.

 # Financial transparency